 Your processor is considered to be a medical portable electronic device, so you should notify airline personnel that you are using a cochlear implant system.
 Then they can alert you to safety measures which may include the need to switch your processor off.

 Will my implant transmit signals that can interfere with the plane's navigational instruments?

 Your implant can not interfere with the plane’s navigation or communication systems.
-Although your implant transmits radio frequency (RF) signals, they are very short range and would be limited to a distance of less than five feet from the external coil.
+Although your implant transmits radio frequency (RF) signals, they are very short range and would be limited to a distance of fewer than five feet from the external coil.

-Like other electronic devices, should I turn off my sound processor during take off and landing?
+Like other electronic devices, should I turn off my sound processor during take-off and landing?

 You may be required to switch off your sound processor so check with your cabin attendant.
 If you have a remote control for your processor, this should be switched off.

 How can I listen to in-flight music or watch a movie?

 There are many ways to access a plane’s audio system.
 One option is the TV HiFi Cable.
 This connects directly to your sound processor and has surge protection.
 (See your processor’s user manual for information about connecting the TV HiFi Cable to your processor.)

 Please contact your airline to ask about connecting to their entertainment system, as you may need to purchase an adapter from an electronics supplier if their system uses a 2 or 3 prong socket.
 Before traveling, speak to your clinician about the various options for microphone mixing to guarantee the best sound quality for your personal listening requirements.